visheshgargavi/AnSaVi/README.md

 It's a pretty simple hand game usually played between two players.

 Rock beats scissors, scissors beats paper and paper beats rock.

-If both players choose the same thing, it results in a draw.
+If both players choose the same thing, it results in a draw. s